cfpb/RegTech-test-files/sbl/demo_files/README.md

 # Demo files

-For use in the beta for the Small Business Lending Filing Platform only, validation methods are subject to change.
+These folders contain test files that can be used by general audiences wishing to test the beta for the Small Business Lending Platform.
+For developers and those wanting to test specific details or aspects of the beta for the Small Business Lending Data Filing Platform, please see the **dev_files** folder in this repo.
+These test files are for use in the beta for the Small Business Lending Filing Platform only, validation methods are subject to change.

 - [Filing platform overview](#filing-platform-overview)
 - [Test file descriptions](#test-file-descriptions)